Dexalot/dexalot-docs/docs/apiv2/RestApi.md

 Get Websocket Token endpoint will provide a temporary token which can be used to open a websocket connection to our servers in order to listen or query data.
+This token will expire in 60 seconds.
 (See: Websocket Interface section for details)

 #### Sample